-BOM (Byte Order Mark) Explained: What That Hidden Character Costs You
+BOM (Byte Order Mark): What That Hidden Char Costs

 The BOM is a zero-width, invisible character that causes broken CSV imports, JSON parse errors, and HTTP header issues.
 Learn what it is and how to remove it.